Dates & Times:

 - Steyn van Leeuwen, BA in Mathematics, Physics & Astronomy, University of Utrecht

-'As a student in the MSc Science & Religion programme at New College, Anthony’s help was invaluable.
+'As a student in the MSc Science & Religion programme at New College (Edinburgh University), Anthony’s help was invaluable.
 Not only did he provide excellent academic guidance in the 7 months of his tutelage, he also encouraged and supported me personally through the intensive process.
 His philosophy background brought fresh insight and opened new doors of understanding.
 His teaching proved to be a benchmark during the thesis project and in further academic study.

 'Anthony is congenial to work with, has a great sense of humor—which helped during intense study moments—and the willingness to go the distance in helping a person achieve their study goals.
 He is extremely forbearing with tutor scheduling, adaptation to classwork, and personal timeframes.
 His tuition fees are fair, especially in light of the high level of teaching he provides.